USING IRONPDF

 5. BarcodeStamper to stamp QR Codes: The BarcodeStamper specializes in placing QR codes as well on your PDFs.
 Perfect for creating interactive content or file attachments, this stamper allows you to embed QR codes on the same page or other PDF documents, ensuring easy access to additional information.

 These specialized stamper classes facilitate users to easily enhance PDF documents with various elements, from basic text to intricate HTML designs and dynamic barcodes.
-In this article, we'll explore the functionalities of three main stampers: TextStamper, ImageStamper, and HTMLStamper.
+This article will explore the functionalities of three main stampers: Adding Text with TextStamper, Placing Images with ImageStamper, and Integrating HTML with HtmlStamper.
 HTMLStamper is particularly powerful because it can make use of all HTML features, coupled with CSS styling, adding an extra layer of versatility to the stamping process.

 How to Stamp Text & Image on PDFs